-A letter from FDOT staff explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the December 14^{th} Board meeting.
-Mr. Caskey provided a brief overview of the projects included in the amendment request.
-Discussion ensued regarding extending the BRT study into Seminole County.
+A letter from FDOT staff explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the December 14th Board meeting.
+Mr. Caskey provided a brief overview of the TIP amendment request.